 3) The Snowman by Jo Nesbo

 For the father who is also a sports fan comes a new memoir from Bengals star Jones, who is now in his 11th season in the NFL.
-The footballer took some time off after being cut by the Eagles and Saints, spending his days traveling around the world and chasing adventures such as dragon boating in Singapore and lugging huge boulders in Iceland.
-In the book, Jones argues that this period of wanderlust shaped him in ways he could not have imagined, and has made him a better football player than ever before.
-In chronicling his journey and relating it to sports in an unconventional way, he has written a sort of Zen and the Art of Motorcycle Maitenance for the Superbowl set.
+The footballer took some time off after being cut by the Eagles and Saints to host a travel television show, zooming around the world and chasing adventures such as dragon boating in Singapore and lugging huge boulders in Iceland.
+In the book, Jones argues that this period of wanderlust shaped him in ways he could not have imagined — and has made him a better football player than ever before.
+In chronicling his journey and relating it to sports in an unconventional way, he has written a sort of Zen and the Art of Motorcycle Maintenance for the Superbowl set.

 5) Robopocalypse by Daniel H. Wilson